 Ideas for news articles are always welcome.

-Patrick McCain holds advanced degrees in Business and Economics from the University of California.
+John M holds advanced degrees in Business and Economics from the University of California.
 He is a published author and historian.
-McCain serves on corporate boards and is active in the non-profit sector and the Catholic church.
+John serves on corporate boards and is active in the non-profit sector and the Catholic church.
 He is 44 years old and currently resides near San Francisco.

-McCain has been described on another blog as a “somewhat mysterious, but very talented blogger known only as “McCain,” while an incensed commenter described a wire service article as “…. another daily fix of nonsense straight from the parallel universe courtesy of MCCAIN.”
+John has been described on another blog as a “somewhat mysterious, but very talented blogger known only as “M,” while an incensed commenter described a wire service article as “…. another daily fix of nonsense straight from the parallel universe courtesy of John M.”

 His political philosophy is that of a libertarian in the tradition of John Stewart Mills, or more recently Barry Goldwater.
 His economics are quite libertarian.
 He is also a conservationist who is active in local environmental groups.

 Shannon is a 37 year old husband and father of two beautiful children.
 He currently lives in the southeast, the most beautiful part of the country, because it’s still mostly red.
 Shannon has been married to his best friend for eleven years now.

 Shannon feels the moral decline of this country can be directly tied to the advance of liberalism and the decline of God in the public arena starting in the 60’s.

 He lives by strong Christian conservative values, and feels that this country still has it’s best days ahead of it, if we could just get the government and political correctness out of the way and get God back into his rightful place.

 Ryan Petersen is a graduate of The University of Tulsa College of Law.
 While in Law School his article “Be Our Guest, But Please Don’t Stay: A Comparison of U.S. and German Immigration Policies and Guest Worker Programs” was published by the Tulsa Journal of Comparative and International Law.
 Currently, Ryan is an attorney trying to build his family law practice in Provo, Utah.